Make Business Simple – Four-Word Rules for

 Four-Word Rules for Success

 “Yes” is the best you can hope for.
 Who cares if you spent weeks on your PowerPoint?
 Who cares if you’re only up to page four of a 28-point deck?
 Who cares if you flew halfway across the country?
 When your buyer is ready to sign on the dotted line, turn off the projector.
-Showing your full dog-and-pony show isn’t — getting to “Yes” is why you’re there.
+Showing your full dog-and-pony show isn’t the goal — getting to “Yes” is why you’re there.

 Decisions are often made without all the facts.
 Once the purchase decision has been made, more facts can either enhance the decision or kill the deal.
 Once you’ve got a “Yes,” why risk snatching defeat from the jaws of victory?